-Table 6 shows the symmetric Kullback-Leibler divergence [79] for the histograms presented in Figs. 13-15.
-It is also obvious from this table that the distributions of the first visual feature for female speech and voiced laughter are much more similar than the corresponding distributions for male subjects.
+Table 6 shows the symmetric Kullback Leibler divergence [79] for the the histograms presented in Fig. 13 to 15.
+It is also obvious from this table that the distributions of the first visual feature for female speech and voiced laughter is much more similar than the corresponding distributions for male subjects.
 This also explains why female voiced laughter is confused more with speech than male voiced laughter.